mercadopago/devsite-docs/guides/shopify/integration-configuration-mercado-credito.en.md

 ------------
 ----[mla]----
 **Cuotas sin Tarjeta** is currently offered in our [Checkout Pro](/developers/en/docs/shopify/integration-configuration/checkout-pro) (**Mercado Pago Checkout Pro**), and now it is also possible to access directly from the store checkout.

-In addition, you can enhance the integration by enabling the **Mercado Pago Banner** app, which allows you to promote the payment option with [Cuotas sin Tarjeta](/developers/en/docs/shopify/integration-configuration/meses-sin-tarjeta) during the checkout process.
-For more information on how to enable the banner, visit the documentation [How to promote "Cuotas sin Tarjeta" in your store](/developers/en/docs/shopify/shopify/how-tos/banner).

 If you want to **show Cuotas sin Tarjeta in your store's checkout**, follow the steps below.